dqbd/ts-math-evaluate/thesis/text/testing/3_performance_testing.md

 Advanced utility types do have a significant strain on type checking and can have a negative impact on the developer experience with worse latency of language services and longer build times when building with `tsc`.
 The performance test suite has been created to measure the impact of various implemented math operations on type-checking performance.

-Two metrics are measured in the performance test suite: the obtained from extended diagnostics when compiling via `tsc` and the number of type instantiations performed when evaluating utility types.
+Two metrics are measured in the performance test suite: the "check time" obtained from extended diagnostics when compiling via `tsc` and the number of type instantiations performed when evaluating utility types.
 These metrics can be obtained from the `tsc` [cli]{acronym-label="cli" acronym-form="singular+abbrv"} with the `--extendedDiagnostics` flag.
 However, the TypeScript API does expose an internal `performance` singleton, which, combined with internal `extendedDiagnostics` flag and Compiler [api]{acronym-label="api" acronym-form="singular+abbrv"}, can be used to obtain the same metrics programmatically, as seen in Listing [\[lst:performance-metrics\]](#lst:performance-metrics).

 <div class="listing">